Mayrlab/mca-atlas/README.md

 Rule `resources:` values are compatible with [Snakemake profiles](https://github.com/Snakemake-Profiles), which we recommend using.
 The included `lsf.yaml` provides some adjustments to default resource allocations specific to our cluster, mostly providing for jobs with longer run times.

 ## Running

+> ⚠️ This is not trivial pipeline!
+If you require scUTRquant (kallisto) indices with specific settings, please [file an Issue](https://github.com/Mayrlab/mca-utrome/issues) and we may be able to help generating this.
+For example, we may be able to provide intermediate files to "bootstrap" the pipeline and avoid downloading and aligning the raw data.

-After cloning this repository, all outputs for the UTRome can be generated with
+After cloning this repository and adjusting the `config.yaml` to point at a local HISAT index (`hisatIndex`), all outputs for the UTRome can be generated with

 ```bash
 snakemake --use-conda